 Some health risks of precipitated withdrawal can include dehydration and electrolyte imbalance due to sweating and vomiting.
 Depending on how extreme, the symptoms may cause health problems that could lead to hospitalization.

 How to Stop Precipitated Withdrawal

 Most importantly, be sure to relax.
 When you’re experiencing withdrawal symptoms and not feeling all that great, the worst thing you could do is panic and stress yourself out.
-Stress and panic makes situations as well as your symptoms ten times worse.
+Stress and panic make situations as well as your symptoms ten times worse.
 Find easy, quick ways to relax and destress right where you’re at.
 Make yourself comfortable and attempt to take your mind off of the discomfort you’re feeling.
-You can begin to distract yourself through your favorite movie or show, reading, calling a friend or family member, etc.
+You can begin to distract yourself through your favorite movie or show, reading, calling a friend or family member, or any other healthy distraction.

 How Long Does Precipitated Withdrawal Last?

 With Suboxone as the responsible drug, precipitated withdrawal symptoms follow abruptly and last anywhere from several hours up to an entire day.
 The symptoms from Suboxone often occur anywhere from one to two hours after the first dose.
 Naltrexone-induced withdrawals typically occur within a few minutes after the first dose and can last up to two whole days.
 Depending on how extensive the symptoms are will revolve around the guest’s dose of choice.

 How to Avoid Precipitated Withdrawal

 Educating guests on the difference between agonist and antagonist drugs is vital when they’re transitioning into recovery.
 If individuals are not knowledgeable about the medications that could potentially harm rather than heal—they might find out once it’s too late.
 Precipitated withdrawal should be common knowledge in recovery so that all know how to avoid it.